Family law Center for Men

 Can I Enforce Visitation Rights If the Other Parent Has Moved Out of State?

 Yes, Alaska courts must recognize and enforce valid out-of-state custody orders under the UCCJEA, including visitation provisions.
+Judges may also order supervised visitation when safety issues affect interstate visitation enforcement.
 If enforcement is needed, you can register the order and seek remedies like expedited hearings.
 Our interstate custody lawyers in Anchorage, AK, assist fathers in enforcing your visitation rights across state lines, addressing non-compliance, and modifying schedules for travel or distance to maintain your active parenting role.

 What Role Does Domestic Violence Play in Interstate Child Custody Cases in Alaska?

 Domestic violence allegations can affect jurisdiction and custody decisions, with the UCCJEA allowing emergency temporary jurisdiction in cases of abuse under AS 25.30.330.
+When domestic violence has been committed, Alaska courts may also issue temporary protective custody orders for child safety.
 Courts prioritize child safety.
+Alaska’s domestic violence rates are among the nation’s highest, which is one reason courts take these allegations seriously.
 The court plays a crucial role in protecting victims and family members affected by domestic violence, ensuring their safety and well-being during custody disputes.
+In severe cases involving safety issues, the court may award sole custody, and grandparents may seek visitation when that serves the child’s best interests.
 If you’re a father facing false claims or protecting your child from a violent co-parent in another state, our Anchorage interstate custody lawyers thoroughly investigate, present evidence, and advocate fiercely to ensure decisions reflect the true facts and your child’s best interests.

 Areas We Serve in Alaska